ubccr/ccrdocs/pages/getting-access.md

 1. **Acknowledge CCR support in publications** - see [CCR's Frequently Asked Questions document on acknowledgement](faq.md#how-do-i-acknowledge-the-use-of-ccr-resources) for recommended wording
 2. Include a **percent recognition credit to CCR (at least a 5%)** on the Sponsored Programs Approval Form (though this can be larger for grants requiring significant CCR resources - see the ["Supporters Priority Boost" section below](#supporters-priority-boost)).
 NOTE:  Clicking the "use CCR" box on the Sponsored Programs Approval Form is not the same as including a percent recognition credit to CCR.
 3. Communicate with CCR about the nature of your research, publications and any funding that you have.
-The ability to provide this information to us is handled by the [resource allocation management portal](portals/coldfront.md), [Coldfront](https://coldfront.ccr.buffalo.edu), and you will be required to update this info once per year.
+The ability to provide this information to us is handled by the [resource allocation management portal](portals/coldfront.md), [Coldfront](https://coldfront.ccr.buffalo.edu), and you will be required to update this information once per year.

 #### UB Faculty Account Application Process